deb-intel/GramineTest/Documentation/devel/building.rst

 If your current kernel version is lower than 5.9, then you have two options:

 - Update the Linux kernel to at least 5.9 in your OS distro.
-If you use Ubuntu, you can follow e.g. `this tutorial
+If you use Ubuntu, you can follow e.g., `this tutorial
   <https://itsfoss.com/upgrade-linux-kernel-ubuntu/>`__.

 - Use our provided patches to the Linux kernel version 5.4.
 See section